brianbarnett316/azuredatafactory/documentation/Egress Profisee REST API to JSON.md

 >
 > After selecting the data collection reference, you need to correct the
 > Column names for each property you want to copy. **Note:** Microsoft
-> may change this to default to the correct Column name.
+> may change this to default to the correct Column names.
 >
 > From this
 >